 - Filings must be submitted in duplicate, in writing, to: Mr. Peter Dumar, Jr., Chief Insurance Attorney, New York State Department of Financial Services, Life Bureau, Suite 1910, One Commerce Plaza, Albany, New York 12257.

 The following draft regulation sections are posted on the Department's website: the "Life settlement contract forms filing requirements for life settlement providers" section and the "Disclosure" section.
 Although these draft regulation sections are not yet finalized, it is suggested that life settlement providers review these sections and use them as guidance when preparing their forms.
 Note that:

 - The Life Settlement Contract Forms Filing section of the draft regulation contains several requirements for life settlement contract forms and life settlement application forms.

 - The Disclosure section of the draft regulation contains the minimum requirements for the consumer information booklet.
 If a life settlement provider chooses not to use the model booklet, it is suggested that the provider use the Disclosure section of the draft regulation as guidance in preparing its booklet.

-For questions about this guidance, please contact James Hulme, Senior Insurance Attorney, Life Bureau at (518) 486-5258 or by email: James Hulme.
+For questions about this guidance, please contact James Hulme, Associate Insurance Attorney, Life Bureau at (518) 486-5258 or by email: James Hulme.